nicofretti/flink_experiment/README.md

 Apache Flink is an open-source stream processing framework that can be used for processing unbounded and bounded data streams.
 It is a distributed system that can run on a cluster of machines, and it provides efficient, scalable, and fault-tolerant stream and batch data processing.
 Flink is written in Java and Scala, and it has a rich set of APIs for creating streaming data pipelines.

 ## Stream Processing
 In Flink applications are composed of streaming dataflows that can be transformed using operators like `map`, `reduce`, `keyBy` etc. The dataflows form a directed acyclic graph (DAG) that start with one o more source and end with one or more sinks.
-The dataflows can be executed on a local machine or on a cluster of machines, and can be executed in a streaming or batch fashion.
+The dataflows can be executed on a local machine or on a cluster of machines, and can be run in a streaming or batch fashion.
 <p align="center">
     <img src="img/parallel_dataflow.svg">
 </p>